citp/privacy-policy-historical/r/ra/rad/radioaustralia.net.au.md

-> *The following text is extracted and transformed from the radioaustralia.net.au privacy policy that was archived on 2010-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101206113227id_/http%3A//www.abc.net.au/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the radioaustralia.net.au privacy policy that was archived on 2011-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110629043645id_/http%3A//www.abc.net.au/privacy.htm) for the most accurate reproduction.*

 # ABC Online: Privacy Policy

 ABC Online is strongly committed to protecting your privacy while interacting with our content, products and services.
 We want to provide a safe and secure environment for you and your children.

 The ABC is concerned about protecting the safety and privacy of young people using our services.
 We encourage you to participate in your child's online experience.
-We also encourage you and your child to visit the age-appropriate ABC Online website specifically designed for children, 'The Playground' at [abc.net.au/children](http://abc.net.au/children).
+We also encourage you and your child to visit the age-appropriate ABC Online website specifically designed for children, ['The Playground'](http://abc.net.au/children).

 The purpose of this Privacy Policy is to tell you what kind of information we may gather about you when you visit our site, how we may use that information, whether we disclose it to anyone, and the choices you have regarding our use of, and your ability to correct this information.
 Our policy allows you to choose what kind and how much information you provide to us and to control how we use whatever information you give us.
 Our goal is to provide you with a satisfying experience while allowing you to control your privacy and to give you a means to voice any questions or concerns you may have.